turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 ---

+### Professional Development

+[Complete the tasks outlined in this document](https://docs.google.com/document/d/1i6O5-l6RS1I6dlM-uL-xAtYohrOENj1DR0YsqCl2gwE) to have the foundations for a technically rich resume.

 ### Intro to APIs

 Everything we build in Mod 3 will focus on the theme of building and consuming APIs.